denverbel/dns_switch/README.md

 -  DNSCRYPT SUPPORT WILL BE ADDED IN NEXT VERSION

 ## Change Log
+### v5 - 05.21.2019
+* Unity v4.2 update
+* Start adding ipv6 and dnscrypt support (finished next release)
+* Finally fixed logging.sh error
+* Logging finally merged as a unity addon.
+Get logging template from my github if you'd like to use logging addon.

 ### v4 - 03.28.2019
 * Unity v4 update
 * Move logging into addon